David Dacko: Early political career

 In March 1957 Dacko presented himself as a candidate for legislative elections in Ubangi-Shari for the circumscription of Ombella-M'Poko and won a seat as a member of the "Territorial Assembly of Ubangi-Shari".
 When the first Council of Government of Ubangi-Shari was established that same year, Boganda named Dacko Minister of Agriculture, Livestock, Water and Forests, in which position he served from 14 May 1957 until 23 August 1958.
 Dacko then served as Minister of the Interior and Administrative Affairs from 23 August to 8 December 1958.

 When the Territorial Assembly became the Legislative Constitutive Assembly on 1 December 1958, Dacko and his fellow Territorial Councilors became Deputies.
 Dacko remained in the government as the Minister of the Interior, Economy and Commerce (8 December 1958 – 30 April 1959).

 On 29 March 1959, Boganda died in a plane crash. Étienne Ngounio was decided upon as the new head of the party as well as Boganda's replacement as the mayor of Bangui.
 His replacement as president, however, remained undetermined.
 Abel Goumba put forward his candidacy, although various circles within the party had reservations about him.
-Dacko states that he was convinced to accept candidacy by a group of Assembly members from MESAN, namely Gabriel Barrot, Ibrahim Tello, Thomas Lemotomo, Robert Sama, Bellet Herman and Alphonse Yokadouma.
+Dacko states that he was convinced to accept candidacy by a group of Assembly members from MESAN, namely Gabriel Barrot, Thomas Lemotomo, Ibrahim Tello, Robert Sama, Bellet Herman and Alphonse Yokadouma.
 At the plenary meeting of the Assembly, his name was put forward as a candidate by Tello, and he was elected president with 39 votes against Goumba's 11.
 In October 1959, Goumba and Ngounio proposed that Dacko be replaced by Pierre Maléombho as president, but as it became obvious that the motion would not succeed, they ended up withdrawing it within a week, before it could be discussed at the Assembly.